avo-hq/docs.avohq.io/docs/2.0/upgrade.md

 Follow these guides to make sure your configuration files are up to date.

+## Upgrade from 2.29 to 2.30

+We have discovered that assigning different weights to two methods that police the same thing can be a complex and challenging task.
+As a result `upload_attachments?`, `download_attachments?`, and `delete_attachments?` become obsolete.
+You can safely delete it from all policies.

+Go to [attachments policies methods](./../2.0/authorization.html#attachments) to apply the new methods on your policies.

 ## Upgrade from 2.28 to 2.29

 ### Add the `search?` method to your policies